SBS and Nomination Checklist – Employer nominated – 482/186 / 494/ 407 (all streams) updated 06/08/2024

 407 Nomination Specific Documents

 Note – After you have been approved to be a Temporary Activities Sponsor, you must then carry out the nomination process for the proposed candidate.
-The 407 nomination process requires these documents only.

 12) Volunteer Documents If the nominee will not be paid to attend the training there are two forms to be completed.